 To call this a Porto layover itinerary is probably too grand.
 An itinerary is generally something you plan ahead of time and do on purpose.
-This is really just a list of things that I ended up seeing, eating and drinking thanks to the local people who I pestered for information.
+This is more a list of things that I ended up seeing, eating, drinking and learning – thanks to the fantastically helpful local people who I pestered for information.

 It was November, and I was behind schedule booking my return flight from Milan.
 (Where I was going to spend a month traveling around Italy after missing it for the previous seven months.)
 All I wanted was a one-way flight that didn’t cost $2000, but it turns out that’s not an easy feat for trans-Atlantic travel close to New Year’s when booking only 6 weeks out.
 (And even for that amount, I would have had to take the train to Rome or Paris to avoid a layover.)

-When I was 20, I would have happily booked the cheapest flight available, even if it had three layovers (or more).
+When I was 20, I would have happily booked the cheapest flight available, even if it had three layovers (or more.
+Don’t worry, I’ve learned my lesson.)
 I’ve slept on more airport floors than a person probably should, but I was young, cheap, and addicted to being on-the-go.
-(That big photo at the top of my homepage?
-That’s the sunrise from my campsite in the Denver airport.)

 My solution was to stay in Italy another week (not complaining) and accept a layover.
 Then I discovered that a Portuguese airline (TAP) would let me extend that layover for up to 5 nights in Portugal.